[Moderate revision–posted 5/7/21 (replaces 5/31/19 edition)]

 (2) A student's use of TTU resources is incidental to the extent the use is permitted by the terms of the student's enrollment (e.g., the TTUS resources used are those that the student is permitted to use as a result of having paid tuition and fees) and is not in connection with activities that cause the student to be a covered person or creating a work for hire.
 Examples of incidental use of TTU resources include the student's use of office, library, traditional desktop computers, and certain tools and equipment intended for use by enrolled students.

 (3) Students are not required to disclose to the ORC or assign to TTU intellectual property that is owned by the student.

 (4) Examples of situations in which a student owns intellectual property created by the student who is not a covered person or creating a work for hire include when the student creates intellectual property:

 (a) as the result of work for TTU courses in which the student is enrolled unless the course project is based on intellectual property submitted by TTUS (e.g., when the ORC submits TTUS intellectual property for potential development in a course of study) or when the course project is based on intellectual property submitted by a third party (in which case ownership of the intellectual property will be by agreement of the student and the third party); or

-(b) during extracurricular activities, and, if TTU resources are used, that use is incidental (i.e., the student only uses TTU resources available to the student as a result of the student's enrollment, and for which the student has tuition and fees).
+(b) during extracurricular activities, including participation in programming at the Innovation Hub at Research Park, and, if TTU resources are used, that use is incidental (i.e., the student only uses TTU resources available to the student as a result of the student's enrollment, and for which the student has tuition and fees).